icaven/glm/readme.txt

 - Fixed missing value_type for dual quaternion
 - Fixed return type of dual quaternion length
 - Fixed infinite loop in isfinite function with GCC #221
+- Rely on C++11 to implement isinf and isnan

 ================================================================================
 GLM 0.9.5.4: 2014-06-21